cloudflare/cloudflare-docs/products/fundamentals/src/content/get-started/google-analytics.md

 Using Cloudflare does not affect Google Analytics (GA) tracking.

-Cloudflare proxies traffic to your origin web server, but the GA JavaScript code never actually sends traffic to your domain.
+Cloudflare proxies traffic to your origin web server, but the GA JavaScript code never actually sends traffic to your server.
 Instead, it executes directly in a user's browser and does not interact with Cloudflare.

 Cloudflare only affects analytics tools that read logs directly from your web server (like awstats).